oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             For node-oracledb Thick mode, use an :ref:`Easy Connect string <easyconnect>` or a :ref:`Connect Descriptor string <embedtns>` instead.

             .. versionadded:: 6.0
+        * - ``terminal``
+          - String
+          - Thin
+          - .. _createpoolpoolattrsterminal:

+            The name of the terminal from where the connection originates.
+This is equivalent to the value in the ``TERMINAL`` column of the ``V$SESSION`` view.

+            This optional property overrides the :attr:`oracledb.terminal` property.

+            .. versionadded:: 6.7
         * - ``transportConnectTimeout``
           - Number
           - Thin